keyboard_arrow_up

 Conductivity

 A metal’s ability to conduct electricity.
-Nickel is a good conductor, and therefore is used in wires.
+Nickel is a good conductor, and therefore is used in wires, electronic assemblies, and other electrical applications.

 Ductility